Aegean Seagull Virtual Airline System

 Try to use radio laconically and speak loud (not too loud) and clear.
 You must have your system well tuned in order to take the maximum out of it.
 Make some testing of your settings.
 You must also understand that not all of people have English as their native language….
 Just for this reason please use standard ATC phraseology as it will facilitate things a lot.
 Clear, Simple and Effective communication!

-In FIRs that their ATC is not manned we will return to our company official frequency (rw.liveatc.net/ase) and we will return to ATC voice frequency when ATC is again available.
+In FIRs that their ATC is not manned, participating pilots (and other event observers of course) have the option to tune to our company official frequency (rw.liveatc.net/ase) for some chat.
+We will return to ATC voice frequency when ATC is again available.

 6. Aegean Seagull Log Book and Santa Claus